 There are a number of things that you can do to try to preserve any forensic evidence that might be present.
 You may not feel able to do some or all of the things that are listed.
 Even if you are not able to take any of these measures or you have already washed, for example, there can still be forensic evidence present.
 If possible, you should try not to:

-• Go to the toilet.
-If you do go to the toilet, keep any tissues that you use and any sanitary protection
+- Go to the toilet.
+If you do go to the toilet, keep any tissues that you use

 Write down everything that you remember happening, with as much detail as possible.
 This can help you to cope with the situation but may also be helpful if you decide to report the assault to the Police.
 It can also help to keep any text messages from your attacker and to use your phone to take pictures of anything that could be useful to show what happened.